 January 24 - February 5, 2017

-Every winter, sculptors from around the world gather in Breckenridge, CO to build their temporary masterpieces.
+Each year, sculptors from around the world gather in Breckenridge, CO to build their temporary masterpieces.
 These immaculate works of art are breathtakingly intricate and magical.
 Each team is allowed 65 hours over five days to complete the sculpture and they may only use hand tools.
 Because it is a fleeting art form, snow sculptures are incredible, special, and impressive.
 Some of the best in the world can be found at the International Snow Sculpture Championship, so don't miss out!

 Lava Hot Springs, ID